 Even if you don’t strike lucky and see the lights, there is plenty to see in Shetland, from archaeological sites to the famous Fire Festival which takes place between January to March.

 Iceland is one of the most popular countries for tourists right now, with tourists making up nearly six times the local population.
 It is not only famous for the Blue Lagoon, volcanoes, fjords and geysers, you can also catch the Northern Lights here if you are lucky enough.

-Whilst the city has plenty to see and do and offers a variety of accommodation to suit all budgets, you will have to get into the countryside to enjoy the unpolluted night skies.
+While the city has plenty to see and do and offers a variety of accommodations to suit all budgets, you will have to get into the countryside to enjoy the unpolluted night skies.
 Budget Northern Light tours in Iceland can cost as little as £40.

 5. Tromso, Norway

 Tromso is the largest city in the North of Norway.
 Its location gives you a high chance of catching a glimpse of the lights, whilst even if you don’t, you’ll be glad you ventured north to enjoy all this city has to offer.

 From cosy cafes to plenty of restaurants and culture in the city, you can take in fjords, mountains and islands in the countryside.
 The best time to catch the lights is between September to April and the city even hosts a Northern Light Festival with a Borealis Ball in January to February.